FinzyPHINZY/FinzyPHINZY/README.md

-# Hey, I’m finzyphinzy 👋
+# Hey, I’m Boluwatife 👋

 I **build MVPs from scratch**, fix fragile systems, and scale products that need to ship fast 🚀